AmoebaLabs/company-site/README.md

 Editing the code
 -------------------------

-In order to edit the code, you must install compass:
+In order to edit the code, you must install MiddleMan:

 ```
-gem install compass
+gem install bundler
-gem install css_parser
+bundle install
 ```

-Then while you're editing, run `compass watch` compass to watch for changes to your sass.
+Then while you're editing, run `bundle exec middleman server` and connect to http://localhost:4567 to see your changes.

+When you want to build the site to upload, run `bundle exec middleman build` and it will create a `build/` directory, which can be uploaded.